 In these pictures, I did add the zucchini to the wet ingredients initially, but I would recommend adding the zucchini to the batter at the end.

 Put the batter in a loaf pan lined with parchment paper, or in a greased loaf pan.
 Put in the oven and wait.
-90 minutes is a long time, but be patient, you will not be disappointed.
+Ninety minutes is a long time, but be patient.
+You will not be disappointed.

 In the meantime, you can whip up some maple butter to spread over the top.
 This recipe here is just 2 sticks of butter and ¼ cup maple syrup.
 Whip until combined, then roll up in parchment paper in the shape of a log, and place in the fridge to harden.

 When the bread is done baking and a knife poked into the center comes out clean, let it cool on the counter.
-Once cooled, carefully remove the load from the pan, cut into slices, put a dollop of maple butter on top, and behold the beauty!
+Once cooled, carefully remove the loaf from the pan and cut into slices.
+Top with a dollop of maple butter, and behold the beauty!